Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: Statistical Methods for cis-Mendelian Randomization

 where $\hat{\Lambda}$ is the estimated matrix of factor loadings and $\hat{D}_X, \hat{D}_Y$ are the diagonal matrices whose diagonal terms are the sample variances of each genetic instrument; these can be approximated from the reference dataset.
 Minimization of (a weighted version of) $\hat{g} (\theta)$ yields the factor LIML (F-LIML) estimate.

-\cite{Patel2020} describe conditions that guarantee the consistency and asymptotic normality of the F-LIML estimator.
+Under certain conditions, the F-LIML estimator has been shown to be consistent and asymptotically normal \citep{Patel2020}.
 Unfortunately, these conditions are often violated under a weak instruments framework and F-LIML may suffer from weak instrument bias.
-In this scenario, \cite{Patel2020} propose a range of hypothesis tests, using the factors as genetic instruments, in order to assess the existence of a causal effect.
-These tests are derived from the instrumental variables literature and adapted to work with summary-level data.
+In this scenario, an alternative is to conduct hypothesis tests, using the factors as genetic instruments, in order to assess the existence of a causal effect.
+Such tests were first developed in the instrumental variables literature and adapted to work with summary-level data \citep{Patel2020}.
 They include the Anderson-Rubin \citep{Anderson1949}, Lagrange multiplier \citep{Kleibergen2002} and conditional likelihood ratio \citep{Moreira2003} tests.
-The various tests are more robust to weak instrument bias than the F-LIML estimator, and have higher power than the principal components method under a weak instruments setting.
+The various tests are more robust to weak instrument bias than the F-LIML estimator, and were shown to have higher power than the principal components method under a weak instruments setting.